{SECTION_MENU}

 Family and relationships

-resources for struggling with Family and relationships include an explanation of what relationships should be and when to get help.
-It then directs you to counselling, a number of other workshops, therapies (art and drama therapies being some examples), freedom – a gender and sexuality youth group with 1 on 1 support, self-help workshops about how to reduce and manage your mood and a book club.
+Resources for struggling with Family and relationships include an explanation of what relationships should be and when to get help.
+It then directs you to counselling, several other workshops, therapies (art and drama therapies being some examples), freedom – a gender and sexuality youth group with 1 on 1 support, self-help workshops about how to reduce and manage your mood and a book club.

 https://www.otrbristol.org.uk/whats-going-on-for-you/family-and-relationships/